Hendra Virus Class Action

 What is the Hendra Virus Class Action?

-Zoetis manufactured and marketed the Hendra HeV Equivac Vaccine which was administered to horses throughout Australia.
+Zoetis manufactured and marketed the Hendra Equivac HeV vaccine administered to many horses throughout Australia.

-In their marketing and promotional material Zoetis have made representations including;
+The Applicant alleges that in their marketing and promotional material Zoetis have made representations including:

 Am I eligible to participate?